 What you should know

 Are you interested in getting preventative Botox?
 Here are answers to the most common questions about the popular neuromodulator:

 Will Botox make me look frozen or feel numb?

 Botox won’t affect any nerves that cause sensation or make you feel numb.
 And when done correctly, your results will look natural.

 While Botox can be slightly painful, most find the pain to be very manageable.
 Some medical professionals do offer topical anesthesia to numb the area before injecting Botox.

 Every medication has potential side effects.
 Botox’s side effects tend to be minor and temporary.
 You might experience slight bruising or droopiness of the eyelid, but this usually subsides within two weeks.

-Prices can vary a lot, but the average cost per treatment is $400.
-Some experienced medical professionals might charge more.
+Prices can vary a lot, but the average cost per treatment is $400 and some professionals might charge more.

-Results from a single Botox treatment last four months on average, and then you'll need to get another Botox treatment.
+Results from a single Botox treatment last three to four months on average, and then you’ll need to get another Botox treatment.

 Results from Botox injections will begin to show in a few days and develop gradually over the course of a few weeks.